Nangal Choudhary: Roads

 Recent road development in the district has improved the connectivity of Nangal Chaudhary significantly and made travel much faster as it connected it to all nearby cities and towns with either 4 lane or 6 lane expressways.
 It was made possible to reach Delhi and Jaipur in 2.25 hours and Chandigarh in 4 hrs.
 Nangal Choudhary has 3 side Ring Road also which have ease traffic in the main city.

 Bus

-Narnaul, Nizampur, Mohindergarh, Jaipur and Kotputli connected through robust Bus network.
-After newly build NH-152D (Trans-Haryana Expressway) Connectivity to Chandigarh, Ambala, Jammu, Amritsar, Jalandhar, Sangrur has been increased exponentially.
+New Bus Stand Nangal Choudhary Narnaul, Nizampur, Mohindergarh, Jaipur and Kotputli connected through a bus network.
+After newly built NH-152D (Trans-Haryana Expressway) from which connectivity to Chandigarh, Ambala, Jammu, Amritsar, Jalandhar, Sangrur has increased.

 Rail

 Railway: Narnaul 22 km and Nizampur 14 km, is located on the Delhi-Ringas-Abu Road-Ahmedabad-Mumbai railway track.
 Only seven trains run on this section.
 The track is a part of Western Dedicated Freight Corridor.

 Government of India have confirmed proposal to develop IMLH at Nangal Chaudhary under DMICDC project, this will stimulate industrial growth in the region.
 Recently, Govt. of India have conducted survey for a new railway line from Jhajjar (Haryana) to Khairthal (Rajasthan) through Kanina, Narnaul, Nangal Chaudhary, Behror.
 If, this railway project finalised then Nangal Chaudhary city will have its Railway Station.